-Kids of Steele is honored to adopt several patient families in need of financial assistance this holiday season.
-These patients are receiving treatment at Banner Diamond Children’s Center, a strong partner of the University of Arizona Steele Children’s Research Center.
-With mounting medical bills and some parents inability to work due to their child’s care needs, these families have fallen on hard times and need a little extra support.
-To help these families receive a deserving and much needed Happy Holiday, please click the Sign-Up link below.
-Meet this year’s special patient recipients…
+Kids of Steele is honored to assist patient families in need of financial help this holiday season.
+These patients are receiving treatment at Banner Diamond Children’s Center, a strong clinical partner of the University of Arizona Steele Children’s Research Center.
+With mounting medical bills and some parents’ inability to work due to their child’s care needs, these families have fallen on hard times and needed a little extra support.
+In addition to adopting four families, we are collecting items for KOS Holiday Gift Baskets that will be presented to families who begin treatment during the holidays, after most organizations’ adopt-a-family programs have ended.
+This will ensure that they too feel cared for by their community during a very difficult time.
+Sign up to help below after you meet a few of this year’s special patient recipients…